 - "Though coils are heresy to the crustiest truckers, the coils give a smoother ride, better handling and crisper steering." -- USA TODAY

 - "Don't expect buttery smoothness -- the springs still need to be sturdy enough to sustain the Ram's massive hauling and towing capabilities, so some jiggling over bumps and freeway hop is inevitable.
 But for a full-size truck, the Ram's relaxed ride is revolutionary." -- Edmunds

-- "Here's what the new suspension does for the Ram: Makes it comfortable with an empty bed, eliminating that bouncy feeling empty trucks can have on the highway; makes it pleasant with 1,000 pounds in the bed, with little lateral shift through turns; and eliminates axle hops and skips, always a problem with a pickup with a powerful engine such as the 5.7-liter Hemi V-8.
-Even when I tried to get the new Ram to bounce through a turn, it wouldn't." -- Detroit News
+- "Here's what the new suspension does for the Ram: Makes it comfortable with an empty bed, eliminating that bouncy feeling empty trucks can have on the highway; makes it pleasant with 1,000 pounds in the bed, with little lateral shift through turns; and eliminates axle hops and skips, always a problem with a pickup with a powerful engine such as the 5.7-liter Hemi V-8." -- Detroit News

 - "Ram is far too large and prone to cornering lean to be called nimble, but car-like is not a stretch.
 There's too little on-center steering response though, and Laramies with their 20-inch wheels seem prone to highway wander--requiring frequent correction.
 Brake response is excellent, with little nose plow in simulated panic stops." -- Consumer Guide